rdking/proposal-class-members/docs/definitions.md

 ## Class Members

-- A class member is an element of the set of all definitions lexically scoped witin a class definition.
+- A class member is an element of the set of all declarations lexically scoped witin a class definition.
 - All class members become part of one of the products of a class definition: constructor, prototype, instance closures.
-- Class members which become part of an instance closure are not properties of the class or its instances.

 ## Operator `::`